Giles Farndale

 1741

 Giles was present at every muster until 9 May 1741 when he is marked ‘DD’ (Discharged Dead).
-But we see below that he died in January 1742.
+The later records suggest he died in January 1742, but this was probably the time of the first formal record of his death.

 Admiral Vernon suffered his most humiliating defeat in March 1741, when he led a large amphibious operation against the port of Cartagena de Indias in Colombia.
 Despite having a superior naval and land force, he was unable to overcome the strong Spanish defences led by Blas de Lezo, and was forced to withdraw after losing thousands of men to disease and combat.